ChristopherMNeal/places-youve-been/README.md

 Describe: Place()
 Test: It should return an object with the properties of name, location, landmarks, time of year, notes.
-Code: place1 = new Place("Portland", "Oregon", "Portlandia Statue", "August", "Don't go during winter") place1.name
+Code: portlands = new Place("Portland", "Oregon", "Portlandia Statue", "August", "Don't go during winter") place1.name
 Expected Output: "Portland"

+Describe: Place.prototype.addLandmark()
+Test: It should push a new landmark value to our landmark key.
+Code: portland.addLandmark("Portlandia Statue")
+  portland.landmarks[0];
+Expected Output: "Portlandia Statue"